The Writing Portfolio is a directed study taken with a part- or full-time faculty member of your choosing.

 - Read the Writing Portfolio Guidelines for complete information.
 (Note that completed Writing Portfolios will be eligible for the Zurava Award, which is accompanied by a monetary prize and awarded at the English Department Banquet in the Spring.)

-- Refer to the Portfolio Requirements and Permission form on the last page of the above Writing Portfolio Guidelines pdf.
+- Refer to the Signatures/Permission information on page 2 of the Writing Portfolio Guidelines PDF above.

 - Choose a faculty member to serve as your Writing Portfolio Director.